Igli333/etl-diploma/README.md

-# etl-diploma
+#  Building High-Performance ETL Systems Using Microservices and Distributed Messaging

-Detyra e Diplomes Bachelor - Igli Balla
+#### Repository for thesis work for my bachelors degree and the publication by Igli Balla and Ina Papadhopulli